Thue/rfwadmin/README.md

 Craftbukkit:
 You might want to install the custom server from bukkit if you want to use plugins: http://dl.bukkit.org/ .
-Place the jar somewhere in /var/lib/minecraft.sh, and adjust $FILE_JAR in /var/lib/minecraft/servers/default/minecraft.sh .
+Place the jar fx somewhere in /var/lib/minecraft/jar, and adjust $FILE_JAR in /var/lib/minecraft/servers/default/minecraft.sh .

-One useful plugin is NoSpawnChunks ( http://dev.bukkit.org/server-mods/nospawnchunks/ ), which makes the server restart much faster.
+One useful plugin is NoSpawnChunks ( http://dev.bukkit.org/server-mods/nospawnchunks/ ), which makes the server restart much faster, at the cost of having the first person logging in probably fall into the void.

 Another useful plugin is WorldEdit ( http://www.sk89q.com/projects/worldedit/ ), for the /butcher command which removes all hostile mobs which spawned while you were waiting at the starting gate.